porteux/porteux/README.md

 ## Compatibility with Porteus 5

 Apart from 001-core, 002-xorg and 002-xtra modules, all Porteus 5 modules are compatible with PorteuX.
-In order to use a given Porteus 5 desktop environment (003-xx) you need to download and activate (during boot time) the compatibility module [009-porteus5-compatibility-stable.xzm](https://github.com/porteux/porteux/raw/main/extras/009-porteus5-compatibility-stable.xzm) (or [009-porteus5-compatibility-current.xzm](https://github.com/porteux/porteux/raw/main/extras/009-porteus5-compatibility-current.xzm) if you're using PorteuX current/unstable)
+In order to use a given Porteus 5 desktop environment (003-xx) you need to download and activate (during boot time) the compatibility module [009-porteus5-compatibility-stable.xzm](https://github.com/porteux/porteux/raw/main/extras/009-porteus5-compatibility-stable.xzm) (or [009-porteus5-compatibility-current.xzm](https://github.com/porteux/porteux/raw/main/extras/009-porteus5-compatibility-current.xzm) if you're using PorteuX current/unstable).

+You might need to run `cache-module` in the terminal, answer 'y', copy /tmp/009-caches.xzm module to your /porteux/base folder and finally reboot.

 ## Building